Trail Condition Report, by Steve, August 15, 2006. This site is amazing!!!

 Additional Facilities- none

 Maintained by- Michigan DNR More- The Pere Marquette is a designated Wild and Scenic Waterway between The Forks and Custer Bridge.
 If you wish to canoe on that portion of the Pere Marquette River you need a permit between May 15 and September 10.
 There are special regulations which apply.
 Private watercraft permits may be reserved by calling 1-231-745-4631.
-Some of the landings along the river require a Recreation Fee sticker to park there (self-pay tubes are available- $3/day, $5/weekly, or $20/year at a Ranger Station).
+Some of the landings along the river require a Recreation Fee sticker (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
+Manistee National Forest Recreation Fees

 To reach the Pere Marquette River Flats go south from Ludington on Old US 31, also known as Pere Marquette Highway.
 Reach the Pere Marquette River in just under 2 miles.